By Lisa Major

 “While many headlines point to a decline in brick-and-mortar sales in the age of e-commerce, the reality is many physical retailers — particularly those that have been able to re-invent themselves to accommodate changing customer expectations — are thriving.” ~Stefan Midford

 With mega retail brands like Toys R’ Us closing their doors, retailers must come to grips with the fact that in order to survive, they have to change the way they do business.
 Today’s consumers want more than a poorly lit store stuffed full of clothing racks that my 10-year-old child can barely fit through (aka living hell).
 They crave an enjoyable shopping experience, one that doesn’t seem like a chore and is more like a fun outing.
 From creating retail experiences (and no, they don’t have to be extravagant) to building authenticity to taking a stand on societal issues, this article outlines seven things that retailers can do now to protect their future.

 “From escape rooms and human claw machines to an upscale Taco Bell and a murder-themed Party City, here’s how Warner Bros., Hulu, Fox, Amazon, and more stood out at the comics convention.” ~Claire Hoffman

 And just like that, it’s over.
-Comic-Con International, one the most anticipated conventions on the planet has come and gone.
+Comic-Con International, one of the most anticipated conventions on the planet, has come and gone.
 Each year, the brand activations get bigger and better, more immersive and more interactive.
-If you weren’t one of the lucky ones who got to attend this year’s event and witness this little slice of heaven on Earth (for experiential marketers that is), BizBash brings us the most creative brand activations and parties from SDCC 2018.
+If you weren’t one of the lucky ones who got to attend this year’s event and witness this little slice of heaven on Earth (for experiential marketers, that is), BizBash brings us the most creative brand activations and parties from SDCC 2018.

 Subscribe to our monthly blog to receive the top experiential news delivered straight to your inbox!